MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/enterprise-mode-schema-version-1-guidance.md

 </tr>
 <tr>
 <td>exclude</td>
-<td>Specifies the domain or path is excluded from applying Enterprise Mode.
+<td>Specifies the domain or path excluded from applying Enterprise Mode.
 This attribute is only supported on the &lt;domain&gt; and &lt;path&gt; elements in the &lt;emie&gt; section.
-If this attribute is absent, it is defaulted to false.
+If this attribute is absent, it defaults to false.
 <p><b>Example</b></p>
 <pre class="syntax">
 &lt;emie&gt;